 Inbound Marketing Statistics (Editor’s Choice)

-- Inbound leads cost 61% less on average than outbound leads.
+- Leads generated through inbound marketing cost 61% less than outbound leads.

 General Inbound Marketing Stats

-4. Content marketing ranks as the most effective inbound marketing tactic for 20% of marketers worldwide.
+3. Content marketing ranks as the most effective tactic for almost 20% of marketers worldwide.

-It’s also interesting to note how diverse the opinions of marketing professionals are.
-There is no one foolproof tactic for excelling at inbound marketing, and any method requires careful consideration.
-The other key tactics, as per these stats on inbound marketing effectiveness, are AI and machine learning, big data, social media, marketing automation, mobile marketing, CRO, SEO, and so on.
+17.4% of marketers find content marketing effective, on par with those who think the same about marketing automation.
+That shows there is no foolproof tactic for excelling at inbound marketing, and any method requires careful consideration.
+The other key tactics, as these inbound marketing success statistics show, are big data (15.3%), AI and machine learning (12.9%), social media marketing (7.8%), etc.

 6. Lead nurturing helps companies generate 50% more sales-ready leads at 33% lower costs.

 One of the advantages of inbound marketing is that it helps nurture leads across multiple channels.
-Lead generation statistics show that leads are generally not immediately ready to commit to a purchase when generated; marketers can use different channels to provide leads with the required information and push them gradually toward a sale.
-Lead nurturing has several other benefits, including nearly 50% higher value of orders than non-nurtured leads.
-For more comprehensive information on the topic, check out these lead nurturing statistics.
+Stats on inbound marketing show that leads are generally not immediately ready to commit to a purchase when generated; marketers can use different channels to provide leads with the required information and push them gradually toward a sale.
+Lead nurturing has several other benefits, including a nearly 50% higher value of orders than non-nurtured leads.

-11. Inbound leads cost 61% less on average than outbound leads.
+7. Inbound marketing leads cost 61% less than outbound leads.